- What types of scholarships are available?

 What if I am unsuccessful?

-If you have been unsuccessful for an equity scholarship, your application will remain 'live' until 18 July 2014 and will be considered in every subsequent Equity Scholarship offer round that the University may participate in during this period.
+If you have been unsuccessful for an equity scholarship, your application will remain 'live' for the whole application period and will be considered in every subsequent Equity Scholarship offer round that the University may participate in during this period.
 You do not need to apply again, however, you can update your application if your circumstances change, or if you have up-to-date documentation to provide, by going to the UAC Equity Scholarship website.
 Your application must be updated, including sending in all associated documentation, at least two weeks prior to an Equity Scholarship offer round.

 The University and individual Faculties also offer a number of other scholarships and prizes for students in second or later years of study.
 Please contact the relevant Faculty.